louisescher/astro-transition-event-polyfill/package/README.md

 ## Usage / How it works

 As long as the integration is used, the `astro:page-load` event will be fired on all pages that don't have view transitions enabled.
 ## Pre-configured Build/Dev commands

 **Commands**

-- **`pnpm dev`** - Runs the playground, and starts the `esbuild` in DEV mode.
+- **`pnpm dev`** - Runs the playground and starts `esbuild` in development mode.
   - Runs: `pnpm scripts dev 'src/**/*.ts'`
 - **`pnpm build`** - Runs `esbuild`.
   - Runs: `pnpm scripts build 'src/**/*.ts'`

-## The `scripts/` folder
+## The `scripts/` Folder

-Scripts is a CLI project that wraps `esbuild` with nice console output.
-As well as provides two modes, `build` and `dev`.
-Dev mode creates a `esbuild` context and watches for file changes. this creates a scripts command usable when scripts is a workspace dependency.
+Scripts is a CLI project that wraps `esbuild` with a nice console output as well as providing two modes, `build` and `dev`.
+Dev mode creates an `esbuild` context and watches for file changes.
+This creates a scripts command usable if scripts is a workspace dependency.

 ```log
 > pnpm build